TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 The constructor returns an **MQTTClient object** set up with the application informations, connected to The Things Network.

 ### connect
-This function connect your client, in case you closed it and which to open the connection once again.
+This function connect your client, in case it was closed and need to be openned once again.
 ```python
 client.connect()
 ```

 ### close
-Disconnects the MQTT client from which we call the method.
-Also able to stop a forever loop in case the client was running on a loop launched by the `startForever()` method.
+Disconnects the MQTT client from which we call the method..
 ```python
 client.close()
 ```

 ### start
-Starts a loop for the client in the background so that it's possible to run another process (such as a web server) in the same script.
+Starts an asynchronous loop for the client so that it's possible to run another process (such as a web server) in the same script.
 This loop is started by default when creating the MQTT client.
-So it should only be used in case the client was stopped and you wish to start it again after re-connecting.
+So it should only be used in case the client was stopped and need to be started again, after re-connecting.
 ```python
 client.start()
 ```